Get the Latest News

 Given to a first or second-time international filmmaker with a feature film in the International Competition program.
 The award includes a $3,000 cash prize.

-Supported by Donner Canadian Foundation.
+Supported by the R&M Lang Foundation.

 HOT DOCS EARL A. GLICK EMERGING CANADIAN FILMMAKER AWARD